 - A Sociology course

-- Social Science Elective (Anthropology, Economics, Geography, Political Science, or additional Psychology or Sociology)
+- Social Science Elective (Anthropology, Economics, Geography, Political Science, or an additional Psychology or Sociology)

 - English Composition (complete sequence)